Jimmyh-world/Soilidty-subscription-sevice/README.md

 ### For Subscribers
 - **Easy Subscription**: Subscribe to any active service with a single transaction
 - **Automatic Extension**: Extend existing subscriptions seamlessly
-- **Gift Subscriptions**: Purchase subscriptions as gifts for other addresses
+- **Gift Subscriptions**: Purchase new subscription periods as gifts for other addresses
 - **Transparent Status**: Check subscription status and end dates at any time

 ### Security & Reliability